markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

       fight(pickedEnemyName);
     }
     else {
-      window.alert('You have lost your robot in battle!
-Game Over!');
+      window.alert("You have lost your robot in battle!
+Game Over!");
       break;
     }
   }